This page was last updated April 24, 2013. Follow me @walterfootball for updates.

 Poyer missed the game versus Arizona State with a sprained posterior cruciate ligament in his right knee.
 The senior came back to play against Stanford, but had a mixed outing.

 Poyer totaled 51 tackles, seven interceptions, five tackles for a loss, one forced fumble, one sack and seven passes broken up in 2012.
 He was tied for second in the nation in interceptions.
-His pass coverage was extremely good but he needs to improve his run defense.
+His pass coverage was extremely good this year, but he needs to improve his run defense.

 9/1/12: Poyer has been an impact player for Oregon State the past few seasons on defense and special teams.
 He had his best year with 57 tackles, four interceptions and 12 passes broken up last season.
 The junior also averaged 22.7 yards per kick return and 14.1 yards per punt return.